 The opening of PJ’s Discotheque on Santa Monica at Crescent Heights in 1961 introduced rock ‘n roll to West Hollywood.
 Four years later, the Whisky a Go-Go opened on the Strip, launching a revolution.

-In the waning decades of the Soviet Union, thousands of Russians emigrated to West Hollywood, including many were fleeing religious and political persecution.
+In the waning decades of the Soviet Union, thousands of Russians emigrated to West Hollywood, including many who were fleeing religious and political persecution.
 Since the 1970s, as many as 13,000 Russian natives have made the city their homes.

 In 1951, the pioneering gay rights group ONE formed in West Hollywood.
 Over the ensuing decades, the area became a center of LGBT life and a focus for gay civil rights nationwide.